Time efficiency analysis for undersampled quantitative MRI acquisitions

 \subsubsection{Computation of $\eta_{p}$}

 The $\eta_{p} $ was computed for each slice independently in the FE direction using the estimated map from the first acquisition.
-Taking $\bm{\tilde{\theta_{ \bm{x}}}}$ one slice at a time, the parameter maps and coil sensitively maps were downsized using nearest-neighbor interpolation to $32 \times 32$.
-The Halton undersampling pattern was generated for these downsized dimensions.
+Taking $\bm{\tilde{\theta}_{ \bm{x}}}$ one slice at a time, the parameter maps and coil sensitivity maps were downsampled using nearest-neighbor interpolation to $32 \times 32$.
+The Halton pattern was generated for these downsampled dimensions.